Is my Minecraft Server Host bad?

 When this is incorrect, around half of the most commonly used plugins will either error on startup or behave incorrectly.

-The Minecraft server logs are essential to have access to and contain critical information required for plugin devs to assist users with issues.
-Some hosts, however, don't provide access to the actual
+The Minecraft server logs are essential to access and contain critical information required for plugin devs to assist users with issues.
+However, some hosts don't provide access to the actual

 latest.log file in the